-• Sunday 8th October – Old Time and Bluegrass Music Jam Sessions (free)
+• Sunday 9th February – Old Time and Bluegrass Music (free) cancelled

-• Sunday 8th October – Banjo Workshop (bookings essential)
+• Sunday 9th February – Banjo Workshop (bookings essential) cancelled

-• Sunday 12th November – Old Time and Bluegrass Music Jam Sessions (free)
+• Sunday 9th March – Old Time and Bluegrass Music (free)

 Note there will also be a seating allocation system for those wanting specific seats allocated prior to concerts.
 Allocated seats should be requested well prior to the concert.
 Click on following picture for further information on this option.
 Allocated seating available only for concerts – not for society nights.